mathworks-ref-arch/matlab-aws-sns/Documentation/BasicUsage.md

 ```

 ## Subscribing to a topic
 Once a topic has been created, the next step is to subscribe an endpoint to that topic.
-An endpoint can be a mobile app, web server, email address or an AWS SQS queue that can receive notification messages from AWS SNS.
+An endpoint can be a mobile app, web server, email address or an Amazon SQS queue that can receive notification messages from Amazon SNS.
 Once subscribed, the endpoint will receive all messages published to that topic.
 To request a subscription, 3 inputs are required.
 The topic ARN, the protocol and the endpoint.
 If carried out successfully the user should be notified that confirmation is pending.
 Example showing topic ARN, protocol and endpoint:

 ```
 subscribeResult = sns.subscribe('arn:aws:sns:us-west-1:1232345:SNSMyTopicName', 'email-json', 'john.smith@example.com');